 What consistently does not pay back for most operators: bespoke ML optimization on every well, replacing pumpers entirely with automation, and buying a full automation stack before building the monitoring foundation underneath it.

-Automating before stabilizing.
+- The Automation-Before-Stabilization Trap.
 Operators try to automate a troubled site instead of fixing the underlying mechanical or reservoir issues.
 Automation codifies the problem instead of solving it.
+Fix the well.
+Then automate the well.

-Over-automating without the ops team to support it.
-The automation gets installed and works for 90 days.
+- The Orphaned-RTU Problem.
+Automation gets installed and works for 90 days.
 Then an RTU fails, nobody fixes it, and the site reverts to manual with more complexity than before.
+If the ops team can’t support it on day 91, don’t buy it on day 1.

-Buying analytics before the data foundation is clean.
+- The Analytics-Before-Data Mistake.
 A predictive maintenance algorithm on bad sensor data is a very expensive way to generate noise.
-Get the measurement right first.
+Get the measurement layer right first.
+Then add the analytics.

 Oil and Gas Automation Companies Worth Knowing